bohanyang/debi/README.md

 ## Introduction

-This script is written to reinstall a VPS/virtual machine to Debian 10 Buster.
+This script is written to reinstall a VPS/virtual machine to minimal Debian 10.

 ## Should Work On